marstarek/hotel-booking-website/README.md

 responsive Hotels booking website

-it have list of hotels,slider ,filter  with details page for more info about the hotel
+with hotels,slider ,filter,login,Sign up pages ,and   with details page for more info about the hotel

 Each hotel have  data stored in json server